Bluewave2/HyperV-Disable-Enable/README.md

 ## Support the project
 - ⭐️ Star on GitHub
-- 🧰 Contribute via issues
+- 🧰 Contribute to the project
 - 😋 Spread the word!

 ------------------------------------------